demiancy/tutorial-laravel-2/README.md

 * I added the links for sorting in the lists.
 * The app has light theme and dark theme.
 * I added pagination.
+* I added the Fontawesome icons.
+* The location of tables was changed to a new model (the locations of tables changes for each restaurant).

 # App
 Restaurant Reservation Website